Theodor Innitzer: World War II

 Innitzer's ambiguous relationship with the Nazi regime brought him a lot of criticism after World War II (he was referred to as the "Heil Hitler Cardinal").
-During the War Innitzer was critical of the anti-Semitic and racist policies of the Nazis towards the Austrian Jews and also the Catholic gypsies of the Austrian countryside.
+During the war, Innitzer was critical of the anti-Semitic and racist policies of the Nazis towards the Austrian Jews and the Catholic gypsies of the Austrian countryside.

 He openly, though moderately, supported the war effort against the Soviet Union, however.
 Years before, he had campaigned against Soviet policies.
-In 1933, based on data collected by undercover investigation and photographs, Innitzer sought to raise awareness in the West of the many deaths by hunger and even cases of cannibalism that were occurring in Ukraine and the North Caucasus at that time.
+In 1933, based on data collected by undercover investigation and photographs, Innitzer sought to raise awareness in the West of the Holodomor and even cases of cannibalism that were occurring in Ukraine and the North Caucasus at that time.

-In October 1944 Innitzer preached in the parish of Vienna-Reindorf, which also included members of the NSDAP local group who listened and wrote a report about it.
-In their report, they criticized that Innitzer's speech was "cleverly demoralized".
-Thereby, statements like the following are thought: “You don't know what will come.
-It is possible that Vienna will also become a theater of war.”
-However, Innitzer attributed the war to God directly; he saw it as a punishment for misconduct by the people.
-Innitzer also expressed his regret for the low participation in church life: children grow up without Communion and confession, have no religious instruction at school, there are no more seminaries, and only one sixth of the Catholics go to Holy Mass.
-Such indications can also be understood as indirect criticism of the National Socialist government, since their measures have suppressed the church's influence.
+In October 1944, Innitzer preached in the parish of Vienna-Reindorf, which also included members of the NSDAP local group who listened and wrote a report about it.
+They reported that Innitzer attributed the war to God directly; he saw it as a punishment for lukewarm participation in church life: children not receiving Communion, absolution in confession, or religious instruction at school.
+Seminaries were closing, and only one sixth of Catholics attended Holy Mass.
+The report understood this as indirect criticism of the National Socialist government, since their measures had suppressed the church's influence.